SchedulingKit

 What to Look For in an AI Receptionist for Tattoo Studios

-For tattoo studios, design brief collection is the most important AI capability.
+Design brief collection is where your AI receptionist earns its keep in a tattoo studio.
 The system must conduct a creative intake conversation — gathering tattoo concept, style preference, body placement, approximate size, reference image requests, color vs. black-and-grey preference, and any personal meaning.
 This brief should arrive to the artist in a clear, organized format before the consultation meeting.

 Artist style matching must be sophisticated enough to distinguish between tattoo sub-styles.
 Traditional Japanese is different from American traditional.
 Photorealism is different from illustrative realism.
 Watercolor is different from abstract.
 The AI needs to understand these distinctions well enough to route clients to the right artist's portfolio.